Libbylab-utoronto/Libby-Lab-Website-2/DEI/index.md

 {% include section.html %}

-  **I will actively promote science education through outreach and public engagement whenever possible.**
+  **- I will actively promote science education through outreach and public engagement whenever possible.**

-  **I will recruit team members from diverse backgrounds and perspectives.**
+  **- I will recruit team members from diverse backgrounds and perspectives.**

-  **I will advocate for and support individuals on my team who feel unheard or marginalized.**
+  **- I will advocate for and support individuals on my team who feel unheard or marginalized.**

-  **I will continually educate myself to better understand the experiences of others.**
+  **- I will continually educate myself to better understand the experiences of others.**

-  **I will acknowledge my mistakes and focus on constructive solutions rather than dwelling on setbacks.**
+  **- I will acknowledge my mistakes and focus on constructive solutions rather than dwelling on setbacks.**

-  **I will foster an environment grounded in acceptance, empathy, and understanding.**
+  **- I will foster an environment grounded in acceptance, empathy, and understanding.**

-  **I promise to always listen — with openness, humility, and respect.**
+  **- I promise to always listen — with openness, humility, and respect.**